mendelt/secure-programming-rust/presentation.md

 ---
 ![bg right](img/confused.jpg)
 * Checklists are usefull but;
-  * Why these?
-  * Am I missing things?
+  * Am I missing anything?
-  * Where do these come from?
+  * Where did these checklists come from anyway?
-  * What are we trying to achieve anyway?
+* What are we trying to do anyway?

 ---
-# Secure programming, my definition:
+# My take on Secure programming:
+* ### Programming
-* ### Programming: Writing code that can do the stuff you want
+  - Write code that can do the stuff you want
-* ### Secure programming: Writing code that cannot do anything else
+* ### Secure programming
+  - Write code that cannot do anything else
----
-* This is a usefull definition
-  * You can look at small pieces of code and reason them
-  * And then extrapolate to larger pieces of code

 * But this is hard;
-  * The stuff you do want is bounded
+  - The amount of stuff you do want is bounded
-  * But the amount of stuff you don't want is limitless
+  - But the stuff you don't want is limitless
 ---
 How do we make sure our code cannot do unexpected things